AdobeDocs/experience-manager-learn.en/help/sites/integrations/adobe-client-data-layer/data-layer-customize.md

     >
     > It is important **not** to refresh the browser throughout this exercise, otherwise the console JavaScript is lost.

 1. In the browser, with the **Console** open, click the name of the author in the Byline component:

     ![Byline Component clicked](assets/adobe-client-data-layer/byline-component-clicked.png)

     You should see the console message `Byline Clicked!` and the Byline name.

     The `cmp:click` event is the easiest to hook into.
-For more complex components and to track other behavior it is possible to add custom javascript to add and register new events.
+For more complex components and to track other behavior it is possible to add custom JavaScript to add and register new events.
 A great example is the Carousel Component, which triggers a `cmp:show` event whenever a slide is toggled.
-See the [source code for more details](https://github.com/adobe/aem-core-wcm-components/blob/master/content/src/content/jcr_root/apps/core/wcm/components/carousel/v1/carousel/clientlibs/site/js/carousel.js#L219).
+See the [source code for more details](https://github.com/adobe/aem-core-wcm-components/blob/main/content/src/content/jcr_root/apps/core/wcm/components/carousel/v1/carousel/clientlibs/site/js/carousel.js).

 ## Use the DataLayerBuilder Utility {#data-layer-builder}

 When the Sling Model was [updated](#sling-model) earlier in the chapter, we opted to create the JSON String by using a `HashMap` and setting each of the properties manually.
 This method works fine for small one-off components, however for components that extend the AEM Core Components this could result in a lot of extra code.

 A utility class, `DataLayerBuilder`, exists to perform most of the heavy lifting.
 This allows implementations to extend just the properties they want.
-Let's update the Sling Model to use the the `DataLayerBuilder`.
+Let's update the Sling Model to use the `DataLayerBuilder`.

 1. Return to the IDE and navigate to the `core` module.
 1. Open the file `Byline.java` at `core/src/main/java/com/adobe/aem/guides/wknd/core/models/Byline.java`.
 1. Modify the `getData()` method to return a type of `ComponentData`

     ```java
     import com.adobe.cq.wcm.core.components.models.datalayer.ComponentData;